This blog may contain affiliate links. Read our disclosure policy for more info.

 Swim with Sea Lions

-Many people do not know that there is an island only 40mins by boat off of the coast of Lima in which over 10,000 sea lions live.
-There are tours that take you out to the island, while you aren’t allowed on the island, you can jump in the water off the boats 50 m or so away and sea lions will come see you!
+Many people do not know that there is an island only 40 minutes by boat off of the coast of Lima in which over 10,000 sea lions live.
+There are tours like this one that takes you out to the island, while you aren’t allowed on the island, you can jump in the water off the boats 50 m or so away and sea lions will come to see you!

 These animals are playful and curious and just want to know what you’re up to!
 A wild experience that many don’t know is so close to such a big city.